plast-lab/doop/README.md

 For example, the following invocation:

-$ ./gradlew run -Pargs="context-insensitive ./lib/asm-debug-all-4.1.jar"
+$ ./gradlew run -Pargs="-a context-insensitive -j ./lib/asm-debug-all-4.1.jar"

 will run the context-insensitive analysis on the asm-debug-all-4.1 jar.

 Run Web UI
 ----------
-The first experimental version of the web UI has been added.
-Running:
+The run the web UI, we issue:

 $ ./gradlew jettyRun

-starts the embedded jetty web container.
+This starts the embedded jetty web container.
 To visit the web app open:

 http://localhost:8000/jdoop/pages/index.html